-The Bayside trail, which is off to the side of the main walkway is a great way to get away from the bulk of the visitors and just enjoy some quiet time while taking in some appealing views.
-Canine companions are allowed on the trails, as long as they are on a leash.
-So bring your pooch.
+The Bay Side trail, which is off to the side of the main walkway, is a great way to get away from the bulk of the visitors and enjoy some quiet time while taking in some appealing views.
+Canine companions are allowed on the trails as long as they are on a leash.
+So bring your pup.

 Aside from the lighthouse, museum, and tide pools, there is the Coast Defense Exhibit, another tiny museum covering the history of Fort Rosecrans, which encompasses the park.
-There are several remaining remnants of the WWII facility, including the circular gun batteries.
+Several remaining remnants of the WWII facility, including the circular gun batteries.

 The exhibit shows the pictures of the massive guns that could fire 2,300-pound bullets 30 miles out to sea.
 They were made to sink Japanese ships if they ever tried to invade San Diego.
-They never did, so it must have been extremely boring, but safe to be stationed her during WWII.
+They never did, so it must have been incredibly dull but safe to be stationed here during WWII.

 Where is the Cabrillo National Monument

-Follow Catalina Blvd. all the way to the end.
+Follow Catalina Blvd. to the end.
 Catalina Boulevard is part of San Diego’s 59-mile Scenic Drive.
 A modest entrance fee is charged to enter the monument.